-Gauging the health of your tires isn’t as complicated as you might think.
-In most cases, figuring out when it’s time for a tire replacement only requires a quick look with a keen eye.
-However, you need to know what you are looking at and what the key indicators are.
-In this guide, we want to provide you with all the knowledge you need to accurately assess your tires, as well as some tips for picking new ones!
+Do you know when to replace your tires?
+The good news is gauging the health of your tires isn’t as complicated as you might think.
+In most cases, figuring out when it’s time for a tire replacement only requires a quick look with a keen eye and maybe the help of a copper penny.
+You need to know what portions of the tires to look at and what the key tire replacment indicators are.
+In this guide, we will provide you with all the knowledge you need to accurately assess your tires, determine if they need to be replaced and when, as well as some tips for picking new ones!

 - When should you replace your tires?

 - Why you should replace your tires?

 - What factors should you consider while choosing new tires for replacement?